IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

     ![Create Service](images/ExplorePod.jpg)

    - Overview: displays the overall resource usage for your pod.
 Note that for CPU usage, the unit is m, or milli-core, which is 1/1000th of one core.
-   - YAML: examine the YAML that describes your pod
+   - YAML: examine the YAML that describes your pod.
+This YAML is created by the deployment controller based on the specification you supplied in your deployment.
    - Environment: lists the environment variables defined for your pod.
 For our `hello-openshift` pod, there is none.
    - Logs: shows the console log for your container.
 Note that it is the same log as the log from the Introduction to Docker lab, as the same image is being used.
    - Terminal: Opens a remote shell into your container.
 As with the Introduction to Docker lab, no shell is available within the container for this image.
 This makes it more secure, but also more difficult to debug.